r-lib/styler/README.md

 Then, run `pre-commit install` in your repo and you are done.
 The next time you run `$ git commit`, the hooks listed in your `.pre-commit-config.yaml` will get exeuted before the commit.
+The revision `latest` refers to HEAD of master.